benlue/coServ/README.md

 4. Try http://127.0.0.1:8080 (or http://www.yourdomain.com if you've modified the sites.json file) on your browser.
 If everything works fine, you should see the index page.

 ## Build Your Own Site
 Learning from examples can always save us lots of time.
-If you want to start building your own site, here are a few steps to take:
+If you want to start building your own site, here are a few steps that we recommand:

 1. Go to coServ/www/themes, duplicate teh 'demoApp' directory.
 Assuming 'foo' is the name of your website, then rename the newly created directory to 'foo'.

-2. Now everything thing under the 'foo' directory make up how the 'foo' website looks like.
-The siteURI.json file manifest valid URLs of this website.
+2. Now everything thing under the 'foo' directory produces the look and feel of the'foo' website.
+The siteURI.json file manifests valid URLs of this website.
 The layoutMap.json file specifies what page layout should be used for various URLs.
 The 'layout' directory include all page layouts of a website (a website can have multiple page layouts and which layout should be used is specified in the 'layoutMap.json' file).

 3. You should also modify the 'www/sites.json' file to assign an IP (or domain) to your newly created website.